onsi/migration-proposal/stories.prolific.md

 We set this up to drive out the rest of the migration work.

+All slave BBS servers should redirect to the master.

 Acceptance:
-- I can only direct read/write requests to one BBS server
+- I get a redirect when I talk to a slave.

 L: versioning, diego:ga

 ---

-After a BOSH deploy, all Task data in the BBS should be stored in base64 encoded protobuf format
+After a BOSH deploy, all data in the BBS should be stored in base64 encoded protobuf format

 This drives out (see https://github.com/onsi/migration-proposal#the-bbs-migration-mechanism):

 - introducing a database version
 - teaching the BBS server to run the migration on start
 - teaching the BBS server to bump the database version upon a succesful migration
+- removing the command line arguments that control the data encoding

 Acceptance:
 - After completing a BOSH deploy I see Task data in the BBS stored in base64 encoded protobuf format